Honda HR-V review - Interior, design and technology

-In essence, the HR-V’s infotainment system is closely related to the set-up used by the Honda e – albeit in a less extravagant form, fitting on two displays rather than the EV’s five.
+In essence, the HR-V’s infotainment system is closely related to the set-up used by the Honda e, albeit in a less extravagant form, featuring two displays rather than the uber-futuristic EV’s five.
 It’s a big improvement over the old car’s set-up, and stands up well to its main challengers.

 The main menu page is arranged on a nine-inch screen with large, colour-coded tile icons for all of the major shortcuts, and there are physical home, back, track skip and volume controls to the side, too.
 The graphics aren’t quite as sharp as we’d like, nor are the loading times quite as quick, but it’s still a hard system to fault.
 The digital dials have a clear white-on-black design, but they could offer more customisation options.

 Also included is the My Honda+ app, which can operate as a digital key, using Geo Fence tech to create an alert if the car leaves a specified area, and locate wherever it is parked.